twigglits/who-aids-prop/markdowndoc/simpact_cyan.md

 options you specify with the defaults to produce a full configuration file that the command line program can use.

-The second argument that the `simpact-cyan-opt` program needs is either 0 or 1 and specifies whether the single core version should be used (corresponds to `0`), or the version using multiple cores (corresponds to `1`).
+The second argument that the `simpact-cyan-release` program needs is either 0 or 1 and specifies whether the single core version should be used (corresponds to `0`), or the version using multiple cores (corresponds to `1`).
 For the parallel version, i.e. the version using multiple cores, [OpenMP](https://en.wikipedia.org/wiki/OpenMP)